johannesulf/nautilus/README.md

 ## Attribution

-A paper describing Nautilus's underlying methods and performance has been submitted for publication.
+A paper describing nautilus's underlying methods and performance has been submitted for publication.
 A draft of the paper will be uploaded to arXiv around the end of June 2023.
-Please cite the paper, once available, if you found Nautilus helpful in your research
+Please cite the paper, once available, if you found nautilus helpful in your research.

 ## License